 This page is dedicated to the memory of Miriam Garfinkle (1954 - 2018).

 It provides links to Miriam’s articles and interviews, letters; accounts of her activism and organizing; stories from some of the occasions when Miriam’s activities landed her in the news; photo albums; and tributes to Miriam.
-There is a separate page, Moments with Miriam, on which more 100 people share stories of Miriam.
+There is a separate page, Moments with Miriam (PDF) — (HTML), on which more 100 people share stories of Miriam.

 For more information, or if you would like to share items about or photos of Miriam, please contact Ulli Diemer.

 Moments with Miriam is where Miriam’s friends, family, and people whose lives she touched share their stories, memories, and photos.
-Click here to go to the Moments with Miriam page.
-There is also a PDF version of the Moments with Miriam contributions here.
+Click here to go to the PDF version of the Moments with Miriam page.
+The HTML version of this page is here.

 Eulogy for Miriam.
 Ulli Diemer’s eulogy for Miriam, October 28, 2018.